-Mefenamic acid (500 mg tid) in the premenstrual and menstrual weeks has outperformed placebo for the treatment of PMS in some but not all clinical trials (43,44).
-It is likely that many of the end stage mediators of PMS symptomatology are prostaglandins hence this prostaglandin synthetase inhibitor may be working through a general inhibition of prostaglandin activity.
-Due to this it is an ideal adjunct for any woman with coexisting dysmenorrhea and menorrhagia.
-In practice however, its effectiveness for premenstrual symptomatology, particularly psychological symptoms, seems quite variable.
+Mefenamic acid (500 mg tid) in the premenstrual and menstrual weeks has outperformed placebo for the treatment of PMS in some, but not all, clinical trials (43,44).
+It is likely that many of the end stage mediators of premenstrual symptomatology are prostaglandins; hence, this prostaglandin synthetase inhibitor may be working through a general inhibition of prostaglandin activity.
+Due to this, it is an ideal adjunct for any woman with coexisting dysmenorrhea and menorrhagia.
+In practice, however, its effectiveness for PMDD where psychological symptoms predominate is disappointing.
 Mefenamic acid is contraindicated in women with known sensitivity to aspirin or those at risk for peptic ulcers.

-Until relatively recently trials comparing oral contraceptive therapy to placebo have not shown a beneficial effect on mood in most circumstances (45) although extended cycle combined hormonal contraceptives (46) and oral contraceptives containing the progestin drospirenone (Yaz®)(47) have proven superior to placebo in randomized clinical trials.
-When contraception is required in a woman with PMS, especially if there is coexisting dysmenorrhea or menorrhagia options include an extended cycle regimen or a drospirenone containing oral contraceptive.
+Until relatively recently trials comparing oral contraceptive therapy to placebo have not shown a beneficial effect on mood in most circumstances (45), although extended cycle combined hormonal contraceptives (46) and oral contraceptives containing the progestin drospirenone (47) have proven superior to placebo in randomized clinical trials.
+When contraception is required in a woman with PMDD, especially in teens and if there is coexisting dysmenorrhea or menorrhagia, extended cycle hormonal contraceptives or those containing drospirenone can be tried initially.

-Published data in regard to the efficacy of pyridoxine (Vitamin B6) have been contradictory (48), however, this medication in proper dosages (100 mg OD) is, at worst, a safe placebo that becomes one part of an overall management plan for the women with distressing molimina that should include lifestyle modification and changes in diet.
+Published data in regard to the efficacy of pyridoxine (Vitamin B6) have been contradictory (48); however, this medication in proper dosages (100 mg OD) is, at worst, a safe placebo that becomes one part of an overall management plan for the women with distressing molimina that should include lifestyle modification and changes in diet.
 Patients should be cautioned that these medications do not work for all women and that increasing the dose of pyridoxine in an effort to achieve complete relief of symptoms may lead to peripheral neuropathy.
 Pyridoxine should be discontinued if there is evidence of tingling or numbness of the extremities.

-Neither progestin therapy (49, 50) nor oil of evening primrose (51) have been shown to be efficacious for PMS in controlled clinical trials.
+Neither progestin therapy (49, 50) nor oil of evening primrose (51) have been shown to be efficacious for PMDD in controlled clinical trials.

-Premenstrual mastalgia which affects up to 70% of women in reproductive age may occur in isolation from other PMS symptoms and, as such, should be considered a moliminal symptom.
-Low dose danazol (100 mg OD) for several cycles followed by maintenance doses in the luteal phase only (50 mg OD) (52) can bring about dramatic relief of mastalgia in most women however higher dosages (400 mg OD) may be required to relieve other PMS symptoms (53).
+Premenstrual mastalgia which affects up to 70% of women in reproductive age may occur in isolation from other distressing premenstrual symptoms and, as such, should be considered a moliminal symptom.
+Low dose danazol (100 mg OD) for several cycles followed by maintenance doses in the luteal phase only (50 mg OD) (52) can bring about dramatic relief of mastalgia in most women; however, higher dosages (400 mg OD) may be required to relieve other symptoms of PMDD (53).
 Mastalgia may also respond to tamoxifen (10 mg daily) (54), but has not been shown to respond to diuretics, medroxyprogesterone acetate, or pyridoxine.

 The routine use of diuretics in the treatment of PMS should be abandoned.
 Most women show only random weight fluctuations during the menstrual cycle despite the common sensation of bloating.
 In the absence of demonstrable weight gain it is likely that this symptom may result from constipation and/or bowel wall edema rather than from an overall fluid accumulation.
 In rare cases, ingestion of salt and refined carbohydrates has been shown to result in true fluid retention.
-In cases where a consistent increase in weight can be documented or where edema is demonstrable limitation of intake of salt and refined carbohydrates should be tried first.
-If such dietary restrictions fail to relieve premenstrual fluid accumulation use of a potassium-sparing diuretic, such as spironolactone, may be considered (55).
-Continued use of a diuretic activates the renin -angiotensin -aldosterone system resulting in rapid rebound fluid accumulation as soon as the diuretic is discontinued.
+In cases where a consistent increase in weight can be documented or where edema is demonstrable, limitation of intake of salt and refined carbohydrates should be tried first.
+If such dietary restrictions fail to relieve premenstrual fluid accumulation, use of a potassium-sparing diuretic, such as spironolactone, may be considered (55).
+Continued use of a diuretic activates the reninangiotensin-aldosterone system resulting in rapid rebound fluid accumulation as soon as the diuretic is discontinued.
 Weight takes approximately two to three weeks to return to normal after discontinuation of a diuretic in some people.
-Unfortunately this leaves the affected women with the impression that she has to have a diuretic to maintain normal fluid balance.
+Unfortunately this leaves the affected women with the impression that she must use a diuretic to maintain normal fluid balance.